Matthew-BTC/ton-docs/docs/develop/smart-contracts/messages.md

   body:(Either X ^X) = MessageRelaxed X;
 ```

 Let's put it into words.
-Serialization of any message consists of three fields: info (header of some sort which describes the source, destination, and other metadata), init (field which is only required for initialization of messages), and body (message payload).
+Serialization of any message consists of three fields: info (header of some sort that describes the source, destination, and other metadata), init (a field that is only required for initialization of messages), and body (message payload).

 `Maybe` and `Either` and other types of expressions mean the following:
 * when we have the field `info:CommonMsgInfoRelaxed`, it means that the serialization of `CommonMsgInfoRelaxed` is injected directly to the serialization cell.